chrisbcaldwell/Movie_Database/README.md

 Single quotation marks appearing anywhere in a text field were a problem for SQLite.
 To remedy, all single quotation marks were replaced by the SQLite escape sequence `''` (two consecutive single quotation marks), followed by wrapping every field with single quotation marks.

 ## Possible enhancements and applications

+**Director relationships**

+Creating a table with links between movies and directors would add interesting possibilities to this project.

 **Personal ratings**